 The Domesday Survey recorded: “Ansfrid holds Soles from the bishop (Odo, Bishop of Dover and Bayeaux and Earl of Kent, half brother of William I with whom he later fell out with and who stripped Odo of his lands and titles).
 It answers for one sulung.
 Land for… In lordship 2 ploughs; 8 villagers with ½ plough.
 Value before 1066, 100 shillings; later 20 shillings; now £ 6.
 Aelmer held it from King Edward”.

-Soles manor appears to have been the site of a very early mill, a protracted legal dispute in the 1220’s between William de Soles and John le Archer and his daughter, Cecily de Dovre, over ownership of the single knight’s fee of Soles refers to a capital messuage [ the then manor house and outbuildings which would have been on or near the site of the later manor house pictured above] and a mill previously held by William’s uncle, also William de Soles.
-The windmill was presumably to the south-east of the manor house on the same site as the later Barfreston mills, although there are other suitable sites for a windmill along the ridge where the later mills stood. .
+Soles manor was the site of a very early mill which is mentioned in a fine of 1227 which finalizes a protracted legal dispute between William de Soles and Cecily de Dovre, the daughter of Agnes by John Le Archer, over ownership of the single knight’s fee of Soles.
+The fine refers to a capital messuage [the then manor house and outbuildings which would have been on or near the site of the later manor house pictured above] and the half site of a mill previously held by William’s uncle, also William de Soles.
+The windmill was presumably to the north-east of the manor house on the same site as the later Barfreston mills.

 1254: a roll of holders of knight’s fees recorded that in the “Hundred of Eastry.
 Hamo de Soles tenet dimid feod in Soles de Ricardo Rokesle – nota bene Johanes de Soles tenet dimid in eodem de eodem”, which translates as: “Hamo de Soles holds half of Soles from Richard Rokesle (Richard de Rokestle), Johanes de Soles holds half in the same place on the same terms”.